LineaLabs/lineapy/docs/source/fundamentals/quickstart.rst

     Make sure that you have LineaPy installed.
 You can find relevant instructions in the :ref:`Installation <setup>` section.

-Let’s start with a simple example that demonstrates how to use LineaPy to store and analyze a variable's history.
+Once you have LineaPy installed, you are ready to start using the package.
+We can start with a simple example that demonstrates how to use LineaPy to store a variable's history.
+The ``lineapy.save()`` function removes extraneous code to give you the simplest version of a variable's history.

-In an interactive computing environment such as Jupyter Notebook, we often find our work evolving incrementally.
-That is, our code takes different turns to reflect our thought stream.
-The following exemplifies this type of “dynamism” in interactive computing:

 .. code:: python